HarshaJonnalagaddas/HarshaHharros/README.md

 # Hi there, I'm Harsha! 👋

-I'm a second-year undergraduate student pursuing a degree in Computer Science with a specialization in Data Science.
+I'm a third-year undergraduate student pursuing a degree in Computer Science with a specialization in Data Science.
 Passionate about leveraging data-driven insights to solve complex problems and drive innovation. 🫡😇

 ## About Me